 HOW TO STORE VITAMIN C SERUM

-With Vitamin C serums, refrigeration is a definitely a good idea.
+With Vitamin C serums, refrigeration is definitely a good idea.
 These serums oxidize quickly when they are exposed to both light and air, so by keeping it in a cool dark place (like a refrigerator), it helps extend its shelf life out.
 Disclaimer: oxidized vitamin C isn’t dangerous, it just won’t work be effective.

 CHECKING YOUR VITAMIN C SERUM FOR FRESHNESS

 You can check the serum’s pH levels every few weeks to determine how fresh it is.
 This is especially important when making your own serum or when using l-ascorbic acid, the less stable but more common of the two forms of vitamin C. You can check the pH with pH strips: for serums using l-ascorbic acid the pH should be between 2.5-3.5 and for serums using magnesium ascorbyl phosphate the pH should fall between 6.0-7.0.
 If you notice that the serum is yellow/brown (if it was originally clear), it’s already oxidizing, definitely, on the intensity of the color, you can make the decision to keep or throw it out.